 - Place shaving cream to the left of the cardboard box. – aka the cake

-- Place some shaving cream to the side of the box, and on top of the cardboard box.
+- Place shaving cream on the side of the box and top of the cardboard box.

-- A great book to accompany this messy play is called, Not a Box.
+- A great book to accompany this messy play is Not a Box.

 - Add something you may already own, like these large preschool shape buttons.
 If you don’t have any buttons, you know the counting bears make a colorful substitute!

-To clean up, we pull the workspace out into the driveway and hose everything down including my four-year-old.
+- Pull the workspace out into the driveway and hose everything down, including my four-year-old.

-Cleanup is much easier than it looks, and can sometimes lend itself right into water play.
-So basically, you can get another 30 minutes of hands-on learning after this is done. #winwin
+Cleanup is much easier than it looks and can sometimes lend itself right to water play.
+So basically, you can get another 30 minutes of hands-on learning after this is done. (win!)